Ploirad/WRO-2024-ArduMASTERS/README.md

 ## 3. Print the 3D models

 You will need to 3D print the models in the repository ['Models/Current_Car_Models'](https://github.com/Ploirad/WRO-2024-ArduMASTERS/tree/main/Models/Current_Car_Models).
 In our case we have used an Ender 3, an Artillery Sidewinder X4 Pro and a Prusa Mk3s for printing the chassis out.
 But you can use any printer of your preference.
 These parts don't need to support any abnormal forces therefore can be printed in any material.
 In our case we printed them with PLA.
-> You will need to slice the file [WRO Car_v15.stl](https://github.com/Ploirad/WRO-2024-ArduMASTERS/blob/main/Models/Current_Car_Models/WRO%20Car_v15.stl)

 ## 4. Chassis assemble